CubicCommunity/AvalancheIndex/about.md

 # ![Avalanche Index](frame:cubicstudios.avalancheindex/wordmark.png)
 **Official Avalanche levels and profiles.**

----

-Easily spot legitimate Avalanche profiles and projects at a glance.
-No more need to double-check.

 > ![icon](frame:collaborationIcon_001.png) <cg>*This mod has settings you can utilize to customize your experience.*</c>

 ---